 - Not effective in sideways markets, as price fluctuates around the SMA.

-- Indicator Values & Interpretation
+📊 Indicator Value & Interpretation

 - Short-term SMA (10, 20 periods) – Reacts quickly to price changes, used for short-term trading.